evanharmon/in-mono/headspace/aws/aws-elb-elastic-load-balancers.md

 Always use Subnets property when working in a VPC

-## Security Best Practice

-use security groups instead of IPs where possible

 ## End User Browser Experience

 Monitor the latency of the elb